alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

+under deliver you don't promise you can do something and not realize that you've already promised to do three things this week

+{% slide_captioned suspicious-minds 38 %}
+  Image: [Woman holding yellow sticky note](https://www.pexels.com/photo/woman-holding-yellow-sticky-note-1391405/), by rawpixels.com on Pexels.
+  CC0.
+{% endslide_captioned %}

-under deliver you don't promise you can do something and not realize that you've already promised to do three things this week another thing I think we can look to if we're looking at a larger group is things like agile and I noticed some people that's a bit of a dirty word and
+another thing I think we can look to if we're looking at a larger group is things like agile and I noticed some people that's a bit of a dirty word and